stablekernel/aqueduct/docs/docs/http/http_controller.md

 The argument to `HTTPQuery` is case-sensitive.

 Headers are bound in the same way using `HTTPHeader` metadata.
 Unlike `HTTPQuery`, `HTTPHeader`s are compared case-insensitively.
-Here's an example of a responder method that takes an `X-Timestamp` header:
+Here's an example of a responder method that takes an optional `X-Timestamp` header:

 ```dart
 @httpGet